What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #1 - Deep Embossing

-Goes beyond standard embossing with a more dramatic lift.
+Deep embossing is a popular extra finishing that goes beyond standard embossing with a more dramatic lift.
 You can feel it distinctly and see shadows form along the edges.
 It’s a statement technique that works well on luxe skincare jars or fragrance boxes, places where texture matters as much as image.

 #2 - 3D Raised UV